The Autism Center at Hospital for Special Care Earns Highest Recognition As Nation’s First Level Three Patient Centered Specialty PracticeJuly 2, 2018

 PCSP recognition is modeled on and complements NCQA’s Patient-Centered Medical Home (PCMH) Recognition program, the most widely adopted medical home model in the country.
 A medical home is a way of organizing primary care that uses teamwork and technology to improve quality, improve patients’ experience of care and reduce costs.
 PCSP recognition highlights the “neighbors” in medical specialties that surround and inform the medical home and colleagues in primary care.

-The Autism Center at HSC, which serves youth and families from across Connecticut, includes the only autism-specific inpatient unit in Connecticut, a comprehensive outpatient center anticipated to provide nearly 8,000 visits this year and will soon expand services to provide a partial hospital level of care.
+The Autism Center at HFSC, which serves youth and families from across Connecticut, includes the only autism-specific inpatient unit in Connecticut, a comprehensive outpatient center anticipated to provide nearly 8,000 visits this year and will soon expand services to provide a partial hospital level of care.

 NCQA is a private, non-profit organization dedicated to improving health care quality.
 NCQA accredits and certifies a wide range of health care organizations.
 It also recognizes clinicians and practices in key areas of performance.
 NCQA’s Healthcare Effectiveness Data and Information Set (HEDIS®) is the most widely used performance measurement tool in health care.
 NCQA’s website (ncqa.org) contains information to help consumers, employers and others make more informed health care choices.